jankotek/mapdb-site/_posts/2017-01-16-lsm_store_shards.md

 ![RocksDB](/images/blog/lsm2-rocksdb.jpeg)
-*RocksDB multilevel store; it also shows key search in green*
+*RocksDB multilevel store; it also shows key search in green, all files have to be traversed to find a key*

 RocksBD multi-level design has some problems: